syntek-lang/docs/spec/grammar/syntactic/statements/switch-statement.md

 # Switch Statement

 Switch statements provide multi-way execution.
-The expression of a switch statement must resolve to a number, boolean, string, or null.
+The expression of a switch statement must resolve to a number, boolean, or string.

 If a case matches the expression the block is executed.
 Blocks implicitely break, but breaking explicitely is possible.